Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-And so it's an opinion piece.
+So it's an opinion piece.

-Because uh he actually um interviewed an and chief warrant officer who is a black hawk helicopter pilot from Ames.
+Well, my mother-in-law sent it to me because she was shocked because he actually interviewed an chief warrant officer who is a Blackhawk helicopter pilot from Ames.

-This is Oh, she cut off the date, I think.
+This is, oh, she cut off the date, I think.

 Yeah.